 Have a 1-1 meeting with the expectant mother

-  It’s important that you set some time aside to sit down with your employee to discuss their pregnancy in more detail, such as any antenatal appointments they currently have, if they have decided on the date they wish to commence or return from maternity leave, and to carry out a pregnancy workers risk assessment, which will assist you managing the circumstances with all the information.
+It’s important that you set some time aside to sit down with your employee to discuss their pregnancy in more detail, such as any antenatal appointments they currently have, if they have decided on the date they wish to commence or return from maternity leave, and to carry out a pregnancy workers risk assessment, which will assist you managing the circumstances.

 You may have already communicated your policy to your employees in your employee handbook, or you may have a separate standalone policy informing staff of how the business manages pregnancy and their rights.

 Additionally, once in receipt of the appropriate medical information you will also be required to communicate with your employee in writing formally agreeing their start and end date of maternity leave and what if any maternity pay they will receive whilst they are away from the business.